sebawita/nativescript-dev-day/speakers/sherry-list.md

 hide: false
 ---

 For the past 15 years, Sherry has worked with a variety of web technologies and is currently focused on Angular.
-She lives in beautiful Copenhagen, where she works as a front-end lead developer at Nordea bank.
+She lives in beautiful Copenhagen, where she works as Azure Developer Technical Lead at Microsoft.
 Apart from her everyday job, she is a co-organizer of the ngVikings conference, as well as some Meetups groups, such as ngCopenhagen and GDG Copenhagen.
 She loves animals and supports various non-profit animal protection organizations.